mislav/blog/js/_posts/2007-11-28-text-resize-detection.markdown

 title: Text resize detection with Prototype
 layout: post
 category: js
+description: Easy text resize detection in JavaScript with Prototype library
 ---

 Here [I have a neat script][1] ported from [A List Apart article by Lawrence Carvalho and Christian Heilmann][2] that allows you to do this: